 - Make sure the advice you are provided with isn’t just technical but has a focus on your business.

 - Ensure your IT Company are pro-actively monitoring the security of your network at all times.

-- If not already being provided, ask your IT Company to send you regular reports on the health of your antivirus software on all your equipment and whether your backups are completing successfully.
+- If not already being provided, ask your IT Company to send you regular reports on the health of your antivirus software on all your equipment and whether your backups are completed successfully.
 At least on a weekly basis.

-- Make sure you have up to date documentation, especially all the usernames and passwords for your equipment, which should be safely kept on file.
+- Make sure you have up-to-date documentation, especially all the usernames and passwords for your equipment, which should be safely kept on file.